 Please see the detailed information below for scholarship application information and eligibility for Natural Sciences and Engineering Research Council Scholarships and Ontario Graduate Scholarships.

-- The application by electronic submission and on line transcript request due for PGS/CGS Doctoral no later than Thursday, September 19, 2019 at 3:00 p.m.
-ES for transcript requests and Thursday October 17, 2019 at 8:00 p.m.
-ES for application submission.
+- The application by electronic submission and on line transcript request due for PGS/CGS Doctoral no later than Friday, September 18, 2020 at 3:00 p.m.
+ES for transcript requests and Saturday October 17, 2020 at 8:00 p.m.
+ES for application submission (Note: students are unable to submit their application until transcripts are uploaded.).

 Note: Unlike in the past, NSERC applications are now done entirely online and emailed to Graduate Studies and Post Doctoral Affairs (GSPA) as per their instructions.
 They do not arrive in our office until received by GSPA.
 Reference letters are also completed on-line and submitted electronically.
 Please take the time to complete your application as perfectly as possible as there will be far fewer avenues to make corrections or find errors.
 Step-by-step guidelines as well as valuable pointers are provided through the links below.
 A sample application which should assist you is located on the first link.